StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-10-27-multi-space-4.markdown

 **Spawn the marker**<br>
 ![SpawnMarker](\images\GAM750\spawnpoint-method2.JPG)

-Here you can the marker - which is a simple 3D object with no VR special characteristics - move and spawn as expected
+Here you can the red marker - which is a simple 3D object with no VR special characteristics - move and spawn as expected
 <figure class="video_container">
   <video style="width:720px;" autoplay loop>
     <source src="\media\GAM750\spawnmarker-1.mp4" type="video/mp4">